regel/loudml/CONTRIBUTING.md

 **Adding a dependency:**

-Assuming you can already package and run the project, add the new dependency in base/vendor/requirements.txt.in file, and run make before you commit the new file:
+Assuming you can already package and run the project, add the new dependency in requirements.txt file and setup.py file.

-1. `cd base; make vendor/requirements.txt`

 **Unit Tests:**